aelhamawi98/EdgeBasedEmbed/README.md

 # EdgeBasedEmbed
-Github Repo for our smart irrigation system project for Professor Russel Trafford.
+Github Repo for our smart irrigation system project for Professor Russel Trafford for the class of Edge based Embedded Systems at Rowan University.
 Managed by Ali Elhamawi and Jochy Perez.
-Pending update.
+The code is attached to the repo and includes all parts of the implementations.
+The project was attempted and completed appropriately .